 - https://theconversation.com/memo-steve-price-how-hysteria-has-been-used-to-degrade-and-control-women-62604 Read more

-- A review of Lamaze: An International History from French historian of medicine and president of the Société d’Histoire de la Naissance, Marie-France Morel: http://www.laviedesidees.fr/L-accouchement-une-longue-histoire.html Read more
+- The first review from France of Lamaze: An International History A review of Lamaze: An International History from French historian of medicine and president of the Société d’Histoire de la Naissance, Marie-France Morel: http://www.laviedesidees.fr/L-accouchement-une-longue-histoire.html

 - On the passing of Elisabeth Bing, founder of Lamaze International Writing for the Oxford University Press Blog, Paula Michaels reflects on Elisabeth Bing’s life, her impact on American maternity care, and the challenges ahead: http://blog.oup.com/2015/06/elisabeth-bing-american-revolution-birth